venkateshsoma23/Props-Project/README.md

 # Setup and Run the Project

 Follow these steps:

 1️⃣ Install Dependencies
-- Open terminal inside the project folder and run: npm install
+- Open terminal inside the project folder
+-  run: npm install

 2️⃣ Run the Project
-- After installation, run:
+- After installation
-npm run dev
+-  run: npm run dev

 # Purpose of This Project